 - 1 1/2 tsp cinnamon ground

 - 1/2 tsp baking soda

 - 3/4 cup buttermilk or whole milk

 - 2/3 cup canola oil

-- 1/2 cup unsweetened flake coconut (I like large flakes, but any size is fine)
+- 1/2 cup unsweetened coconut flakes (I like the wide strips)

-- In large glass measuring cup, whisk the milk, oil, eggs, and vanilla extract.
+In large glass measuring cup, whisk the milk, oil, eggs, and vanilla extract.
 Pour over dry ingredients and mix gently with a wooden spoon or rubber spatula until just combined, do not over mix.
-Stir in the carrots, coconut, nuts, and currants.
+Stir in the carrots (or zucchini) and optional add-ins, coconut, nuts, and/or currants.